-- follow the alleged bullying investigation procedures, ensuring consistency and fairness; - questioning the alleged victim; - questioning the alleged bully/ies; - questioning any witnesses, or those who were in the direct area / situation: - holding formal, separate interviews with alleged: victims, bullies, witnesses: - speaking with parents/caregivers/bus drivers/out of school care employees etc; and/or - accessing evidence (eg: written / Internet notes).
+- follow the alleged bullying investigation procedures, ensuring consistency and fairness; - questioning the alleged victim; - questioning the alleged bully/ies; - questioning any witnesses, or those who were in the direct area / situation: - holding formal, separate interviews with alleged: victims, bullies, witnesses (or in the case of visitor, providing electronic orverbal reminders about their responsibilities); - speaking with parents/caregivers/bus drivers/out of school care employees etc; and/or - accessing evidence (eg: written / Internet notes).

-2. Ask students to use a range of self- assertiveness strategies.
+Ask students to use a range of self- assertiveness strategies.
 These include:

-- ignore the potential bully and walk away; - ask a friend to stay with you; - tell the person to "leave me alone"; - first tell the person nicely, and then strongly; - ask "why are you doing this?"; - tell the teacher on duty; - walk near the teacher, sit near a bus driver / adult; - tell your class teacher or a support teacher; - tell the principal and tell mum and dad, or other caregivers (eg: after school care / sporting team supervisors); and/or - keep telling (including having parents inform the school).
+- ignore the potential bully and walk away; - ask a friend to stay with you; - tell the person to "leave me alone"; - first tell the person nicely, and then strongly; - ask "why are you doing this?"; - tell the teacher/ supervisor on duty; - walk near the teacher, sit near a bus driver / adult; - tell your class teacher or a support teacher; - tell the principal and tell mum and dad, or other caregivers (eg: after school care / sporting team supervisors); and/or - keep telling (including having parents inform the school).